Nazir Ahmed, Baron Ahmed: Convictions of attempted rape and sexual assault

 On 1 March 2019, Ahmed was charged with two offences of attempted rape and one offence of indecent assault between 1971 and 1974.
 The alleged victims were at the time a boy and a girl, both under the age of 13.
 The incidents reportedly took place between 1971 and 1974 while Ahmed was a teenager aged between 14 and 17 living in Rotherham.

 He appeared at Sheffield Magistrates' Court with co-accused two brothers also facing charges on 19 March 2019; they were all granted bail to appear at Sheffield Crown Court on 16 April.
 On that date, his trial was fixed for 2 December 2019 and he was released on bail.
 His elder brother, Mohammed Farouq, was charged with four counts of indecent assault against a boy under the age of eight.
 Another elder brother, Mohammed Tariq, was charged with two counts of indecent assault against a boy under 11.
 Ahmed stood trial in February 2021 after his initial trial dates in 2020 were delayed due to the COVID-19 pandemic.
 He denied the allegations.
 His brothers were judged unfit to stand trial by the judge and instead faced a trial of the facts.
 On 22 February, the jury in the trial were discharged for legal reasons.
 Ahmed stood trial again in November 2021 when he continued to deny the allegations against him.
 On 5 January 2022 he was found guilty of attempted rape of a girl and of a serious sexual assault upon a boy.
 On 4 February 2022, Mr Justice Lavender sentenced Ahmed to five years and six months in prison.

-An appeal against the sentence was lodged and in March 2023 the Court of Appeal ruled that the three and a half year sentence imposed for the charge or buggery was excessive as he was still a child himself when the offence was committed and that the trial judge should have taken this into account when sentencing Ahmed.
+An appeal against the sentence was lodged and in March 2023 the Court of Appeal ruled that the three-and-a-half-year sentence imposed for the charge of buggery was excessive as he was still a child himself when the offence was committed and that the trial judge should have taken this into account when sentencing Ahmed.
 The sentences of two years for the attempted rapes offences were unchanged, resulting in the total sentence being reduced from five and a half years to two and a half years.

+An appeal against the conviction was heard in July 2023 and was dismissed by the Court of Appeal.

 Ahmed's male victim, and the Muslim Women's Network UK, called for him to lose his title over his conviction.
 Under the House of Lords rules, a member convicted of a serious criminal offence resulting in a jail sentence of at least one year can be expelled from the House; though an expelled peer still retains their title, which can only be removed by an act of parliament.